NUS-Project-SaBai/FrontEnd/README.md

    ```

 4. Environmental Setup
-   Create a new `.env.local` file by making a copy of `.env.local.example` and filling it with relevant details, found under the "FRONTEND" heading in the "Key Credentials" document from the Google Drive.
+   Create a new `.env.local` file by making a copy of `.env.local.example` and filling it with relevant details under the "FRONTEND" heading in the "Key Credentials" document.

    ```bash
    # Run the following command to start the server: